 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you have to call the Stokes County courthouse? was the information you recieved correct?
+Was your search online or did you have to call the Stokes County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks search for criminal records and backgrounds, and your story could help other people that are in the same situation.

 Speak Your Mind

 For Federal crimes, the FBI keeps a list of the Ten Most Wanted Fugitives.
 In Stokes County, the Stokes County Sheriff has a list of most wanted criminals, too.

 While the prospect of getting locked up in the Stokes County jail is no fun, eventually you will get used to the daily routine.
 You should expect a wake-up alarm at about 6:00 AM, and then roll call.
 After roll call you will have breakfast.
 Following breakfast you will be required to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Stokes County Jail, your experiences would be welcomed, if it can help another person to deal with it.